grey-cat-1908/website/content/blog/index.md

 ---

-All rights to the articles published in Arbuz Journal belong to their sole author, Victor K. (Marakarka).
+All rights to the articles published in Arbuz Journal belong to their sole author, Viktor K. (Marakarka).
 Should you wish to use them in any way, please contact him via [the provided contact details](https://arbuz.icu/mail/).